baldurbjarnason/this-is-not-a-book/This_is_not_a_disruption/Ebooks_-_the_stillborn_hybrid.md

 And that—speciation—is a word that comes a lot closer to describing what is happening in digital media than hybridisation, especially since hybridisation is merely one of the many forms that speciation can take.
 The former is a subset of the other.
-And sometimes it fails; sometimes it doesn’t.
+Sometimes it fails; sometimes it doesn’t.

-So, let’s brush aside our jargon catch phrases for a moment.
-Let’s forget disruption; let’s assume that the paradigm shift is behind us;
+Let’s brush aside our jargon catch phrases for a moment; let’s forget disruption; let’s assume that the paradigm shift is behind us;
 and let’s just focus on what is happening in the here and now.